 We keep the class size intentionally small, capped at twelve children, so that we can provide each child with ample individual attention.
-We’re able to nurture individual and group learning opportunities all day, in a variety of engaging settings such as the garden, the park, the pool, and the market.
+We’re able to nurture individual and group learning opportunities all morning long, in a variety of different nature spots.